 Born and bred in Perth, Ben can trace his ancestry back to ships arriving in the 1830’s.
 It is therefore no surprise that he has a keen interest in heritage.
 He has also spent considerable time working and travelling in the UK and Europe which has contributed to his passion for the conservation and promotion of Perth’s heritage.

 Ben’s credentials include a Bachelor of Commerce (Accounting and Finance) from the University of Western Australia, an ICAA Graduate Diploma from the Institute of Chartered Accountants Australia and a Master of Applied Finance (Corporate Finance/Advisory) from Kaplan Professional.
-He has over a decade of professional services and in-house experience with key expertise including valuations, financial modelling and project analysis and reporting.
+He has over 15 years of professional services and in-house experience with key expertise including valuations, financial modelling and project analysis and reporting.

-Valerie is a commercial lawyer with 10 years’ experience and is currently the Director, Legal and Governance Services at the Metropolitan Redevelopment Authority which has carriage of some of Perth’s largest development projects.
+Valerie is a commercial lawyer with over 14 years’ experience and is the Director, Legal and Governance Services at the Metropolitan Redevelopment Authority which has carriage of some of Perth’s largest development projects.

 Before joining the Metropolitan Redevelopment Authority, Valerie work as an in-house counsel for an international miniming company prior to which she worked principally in private practice and, before taking up a career in the law, Valerie was a human resource manager with over 15 years of experience.
-Valerie is the current Treasurer of the Western Australian Division of the Australian Corporate Lawyers Association, the peak Australian national body representing corporate and government lawyers and is also a Board member of the Western Australian Legal Practice Board up until April 2017, when she did not seek re-election.
+Valerie is the current Vice President of the Western Australian Chapter of the Association of Corporate Cousel Australia, the peak Australian national body representing in-house lawyers.
+Valerie was a Board member of the Western Australian Legal Practice Board up until April 2017, when she did not seek re-election.